cygnus-technology/reach-c-stack/docs/__source/programmers_guide/Introduction.md

 We encourage you to run the reach-silabs demo as is on the Thunderboard as it gives you a concrete reference.
 This section outlines the process of porting the code to another system.
 Here I assume it is a C project.

-The demo uses no RTOS.
+The SiLabs demo uses no RTOS.
 Everything goes through an event loop which is part of the SiLabs BLE architecture.
-Reach could easily be broken off into a separate RTOS task, but this is not demonstrated.
+The Nordic demo uses the Zephyr RTOS.

 The recommendation in general is to bring up your application so that it behaves just like the Reach demo, and then go on to customize it for your own usage.
 The rest of this document attempts to give some background to better understand the application.